exonum/exonum-doc/src/advanced/consensus/requests.md

 !!! note
     In the following description, +2/3 means more than two thirds of the validators number.
+For example, +2/3 `Precommit`s means a set of valid `Precommit` messages, each of which is digitally signed by a different validator, and the size of the set is more than 2/3 of the validator number.

-Receiving a consensus message from a node gives the message recepient an opportunity to learn certain information about the state of the message author (a node that has signed the message; the message author may differ from the peer that the message recipient got the message from), if the author is not
+Receiving [a consensus message](consensus.md#messages) from a node gives the message recepient an opportunity to learn certain information about the state of the message author (a node that has signed the message; the message author may differ from the peer that the message recipient got the message from), if the author is not